Sell My Home in Greece - The Ultimate Guide (Updated for 2026)

 Buyers from The Netherlands and Belgium

-There are differences depending on each buyer’s country of origin.
-According to Mr Gavriilidis, Dutch and Belgian buyers are the most active from an investor’s point of view.
-So, about 50% of these people tend to view the acquisition of a secondary home as an investment and prefer to rent it out during the time of the year that they don’t use the house.
-In fact, some of them, mainly Dutch people, often resell their houses within a couple of years for a significant profit.
+There are clear differences depending on the buyer’s country of origin.
+According to Mr Gavriilidis, Dutch and Belgian buyers are among the most active investors.
+Around 50% purchase a second home as an investment and often rent it out.
+Some, particularly Dutch buyers, resell within a few years for profit.

 Buyers from Germany and France